 9. You are NEVER alone!
 Find someone that you can talk and join a support group.
-My suggestion would be the Gastroparesis Support Group (http://www.facebook.com/groups/GastroparesisSupportGroup/) Feel free to add me as a friend, as well as the other admins in the group.
-We get what you're going through.
+My suggestion would be the Stronger Than GP Support Group (http://www.facebook.com/groups/strongerthanGP/) Feel free to add me as a friend.
+We, the admins and myself, get what you're going through.
 We're here to help.

 10. Be patient (Judy)!
 While there is no cure for GP/DTP, we have good days and bad days.
 Sometimes, the bad outweighs the good, but it will pass.
 If you are having GP attacks, be patient and try some deep breathing exercises.
 The one that was suggested to me at Mayo is called Diaphragmatic Breathing and an instruction video can be found HERE.

 11. Stay hydrated (Judy)!
 If you let yourself get dehydrated, that opens a whole new can of worms.
 You'll have terrible headaches, dizziness, fatigue, and maybe worse.
 Even if you are vomiting, try to suck on ice chips or if you can tolerate it, sip on Pedialyte.
 Stay away from Gatorade, speaking from personal experience.
 It's full of sugar that won't sit well on your stomach and then you'll have very interesting colored vomiting.
 If you don't stay hydrated, you'll end up on an IV in the ER, and that's miserable.
 Don't torture yourself.